-Date: August 18, 2005
+Date: November 10, 2005

-Re: Research and Analysis Unit Report - September 9, 2005 Authority Meeting (June through August, 2005)
+Re: Research and Analysis Unit Report for the December 2, 2005 Authority Meeting

+(September - November, 2005)

 This memorandum highlights some of the work performed by staff of the Research and Analysis Unit since the Authority's last quarterly meeting.
+Please note that the Office of Public Information is now under the Office of General Counsel and will be reported in that section.